 Income Tax Charitable Deductions and/or Credits

 Arizona taxpayers may deduct charitable contributions on Schedule A of Form 140 in the same amount and manner as on the federal Form 1040, Schedule A. Sec.
 43-1042(a).
 Or, the taxpayer may claim a state tax credit for certain charitable contributions.
 A taxpayer shall not claim both a deduction provided by Sec.
 43-1042(a). and a credit with respect to the same charitable contribution.

-Also, taxpayers may claim a tax credit for voluntary cash contributions to a Qualifying Foster Care Charitable Organization If a taxpayer makes a contribution to a qualified foster care charitable organization, he or she may increase the maximum credit from $400 to $500 (for those filing single, head of household or married filing single) or from $800 to $1,000 (for those that are married filing jointly).
+Also, taxpayers may claim a tax credit for voluntary cash contributions to a Qualifying Foster Care Charitable Organization If a taxpayer makes a contribution to a qualified foster care charitable organization, he or she may claim a credit of up to $500 (for those filing single, head of household or married filing single) or $1,000 (for those that are married filing jointly).

 Gift Annuity Requirements